EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

 {::nomarkdown}<div style="display:none;padding:0px;" id="sphereradii">{:/}

 Geometry violation of overlapping spheres
 : Overlapping spheres count some parts of space twice and others not at all.
-The full-potential code is has a unique augmentation, constructed so that the sphere contributions vanish quadratically for radii approaching the MT radius.
+The full-potential code has a unique augmentation, constructed so that the sphere contributions vanish quadratically for radii approaching the MT radius.
 Overlap errors tend to be small until overlaps reach about 10% of the internuclear distance.
 It has been found empirically, however, that self-consistency proceeds more slowly when spheres overlap.  _Note:_{: style="color: red"} the current _GW_ implemntation doesn't have this property: there, spheres should _not_ overlap.

-: The ASA band code **lm**{: style="color: blue"}, has a "combined correction" term that partially undoes this error, but not completely.
+: The ASA band code **lm**{: style="color: blue"}, has a "combined correction" term that partially reverses this error, but not completely.
 The Green's function codes **lmgf**{: style="color: blue"} and **lmpg**{: style="color: blue"}
 do not have this term.

 ASA Requirement for space-filling spheres
 : The ASA functional requires that the sum-of-sphere volumes equals the cell volume.
 More precisely, the density is carried by the spheres (superposition of spherically symmetrical sphere densities).
-This crition mitigates directly against the preceding one.
+This criterion mitigates directly against the preceding one.
 The more closely packed a system is the better suited the ASA.
 For open systems, you must add "empty spheres:" fictitious atoms of zero atomic number that enable space to be filled without too large a geometry violation.